rwxrob/zet/docs/2603/README.md

 # McDonald's and Taco Bell are the DNB truck-stop equivalents

 Truckers have Casey's and Love's truck stops to regroup before they continue on.
+DNB's have McDonald's and Taco Bell.
+A sausage and egg beakfast burrito and coffee at McDonald's costs $3.84.
+That's the cheapest possible air-conditioned coworking rent for a full-day of work possible, plus it includes a small meal.

 McDonald's and Taco Bell have put their overwhelming resources to transform any modern location to a remote office place.
 As I write this I am surrounded by fit people who appear very well educated using their Macbook Pros and dressed in expensive outdoor gear with serious looks on their faces apparently getting work done.
 I count myself among them.